shifterbit/fraymakers-api-docs/docs/hscript/Timers.md

 ```
 Lets breakdown what happens here:

-First we pass 1 for the `interval`, so this timer runs every frame, because we passed 100 for the repeats, it will will trigger 100 times.
+- First we pass 1 for the `interval`, so this timer runs every frame
-Now for the function adds 1 damage, because the timer is set to run every frame for 100 frames, you will gain 1 damage per frame for
-100 frames.
+- We passed 100 for the repeats, so it will trigger 100 times
+- The function simply adds 1 damage to `self`

+With all that put together, it causes you to gain 1 damage per frame, for 100 frames.

-But let's say the animation ends before the timer does?
-Well, because we haven't set the timer to persistent, the timer will end early, so let's try making it persistent:
+But if the current animation lasts for less than 100 frames, then the timer will end prematurely, so to prevent that you make it persistent:

 ### Persistent Timers
 ```haxe